Ooyekunle/dummytestFeb172020/Courseware/01.2_Assemble_LAMPI/README.md

 ![](Images/kapton_tape.png)

-The Kapton&tade; tape piece should be approximately 50mm x 85mm (2" x 3 3/8").
+The Kapton&trade; tape piece should be approximately 50mm x 85mm (2" x 3 3/8").
 It should cover the back, but not the entry to the SD card holder.
 Kapton&trade; is a great insulator and dielectric (insulator) - for our purposes it prevents possible electrical short circuits between the Raspberry Pi and the LAMPI Interface Board.

 **NOTE: the Kapton Tape may not appear in all pictures below, but it should be installed.**